manjunathsirur34/NDVI-Forecasting-For-TractorLendingOrg/README.md

 **NDVI Forecasting Project for Agricultural Equipment Lending.**

 This project forecasts NDVI (Normalized Difference Vegetation Index) values to assist a tractor and equipment lending company in gauging vegetation health and expanding their business based on vegetation cover.
-Utilizing MODIS13Q1 data from Google Earth Engine, the project is implemented in Python with Jupyter notebooks and includes the following components:

-# NDVI Forecasting Pipeline using Deep Learning and Satellite Imagery

 This project presents an end-to-end pipeline that automates the downloading, processing, and forecasting of NDVI (Normalized Difference Vegetation Index) data using MODIS satellite products.
 Built for precision agriculture and agri-tech applications, the project is especially useful for organizations such as tractor lending platforms and farm management systems.